10 Best Places to Live Off the Grid

 Furthermore, even sites intended for agriculture differ in their building restrictions, with some allowing mobiles or tiny homes and others forbidding them.

-Fortunately, you won’t deal with too many days where you’ll freeze without heat.
+Fortunately, you won’t have too many days to freeze without heat.
 Even those with homes of 1,200 square feet can heat their entire abode with a wood or pellet stove.
-The latter option is cleaner burning and decreases smoke and silt, making it better for those looking to increase their sustainability quotient.

 2. Arizona

-Zoning and building ordinances vary widely from place to place, but you’ll often find that rural areas are friendly to tiny and manufactured homes.
-The only caveat is that you might have quite the drive to get to town for supplies – but it’s not an insurmountable issue if you plan for self-sufficiency.
+The only caveat is that you might have quite the drive to get to town for supplies – but it’s not impossible if you plan for self-sufficiency.

 3. California

-Here, like in Arizona, water can be a concern, especially in the state’s dry southern and middle regions.
-You can have a hard time establishing water rights and there’s no guarantee your well won’t run dry.
-Please do your homework if you find what seems like the ideal parcel, complete with a river running through it.
+Like in Arizona, water can be a concern, especially in the state’s dry southern and middle regions.
+You can have difficulty establishing water rights, and there’s no guarantee your well won’t dry.

 You may be unable to use the stream for bathing and water collection.